githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/2-using-github-copilot.md

 ## Assisting non-native English speakers

-Importantly, GitHub Copilot can assist non-native English speakers and can understand other languages beyond English.
-This is helpful for developers of all backgrounds since programming languages are based on American English.
+GitHub Copilot can understand languages beyond English, helping developers of all backgrounds with program languages that are based on American English.

 In this example, the CSS property `color` is based on American English.
 It is unfamiliar for native British-English or Canadian-English speakers who use the spelling “colour”.
 Forgetting the correct spelling and syntax can often result in typos, unexpected errors, and lost time.